0ddfactory/nautilus-emblems/README.md

 **A file marking extension for Nautilus (GTK 4)**

 -Forked from costales/folder-color in order to achieve two goals:
- 1. Remove code unneeded for marking files with emblems in Nautilus simplifying the extension
+ 1. Remove code unneeded for marking files with emblems in Nautilus simplifying the extension.
  2. Bypass a bug caused by part of the original code meant to change the folder colors causing nautilus to crash on launch when folders are bookmarked.

 # EMBLEMS